contractlevel/yield-v2/docs/USER_GUIDE.md

 ## Delays And Availability

 Epoch settlement and rebalancing are driven by Chainlink CRE.
 Cross-chain flows depend on CCIP.
-Some withdrawals can become claimable only after child-chain execution and CCIP return settlement complete.
+Some intents can only become claimable after child-chain execution and crosschain settlement is complete.

 For detailed protocol behavior, see [`concepts/EPOCH`](./concepts/EPOCH.md), [`concepts/REBALANCE`](./concepts/REBALANCE.md), and [`protocol/PATHS`](./protocol/PATHS.md).